Johru/Hero-Maze/README.md

 There are four types of monsters:

 1. Boss\: a single dangerous monster, best avoided!
-2. Witches \: blue robed little creatures hold key to various doors\.
+2. Witches \: blue robed little creatures hold key to the main doors.
 3. Goblins\: pesky little creatures, low danger\.
 Kill them to level up\.
 4. Guards\: strong and numerous, they will be the main obstacle in higher levels\.
 Best avoided!